justinakliu/justinakliu/README.md

 </h1>

 <p align='center'>
-I am a software engineer who is excited about collaborating with others to create impactful products.
+I am a fullstack software engineer who is excited about collaborating with others to create impactful products.
 </p>
 <p align='center'>
-Before software engineering, I researched edtech and studied economics and cognitive science at Princeton University.
+Before engineering, I researched edtech efficacy and usability and studied economics and cognitive science at Princeton University.
 </p>